nngrey/GSU_Text_Styler/README.md

-GA State - Fundamentals of Website Development Assignment - Text_Styler
+GSU - Fundamentals of Web Dev Assignment - Text_Styler
 ===========

 Add some text and style it - practicing with PHP